 Once you strengthen the four lines of defense, you will be able to tolerate lectins better.

 There are a few things to consider when adopting a lectin-free or low-lectin lifestyle:

 - Bioindividuality – we are all different, so we need to personalize this plan to fit our needs and lifestyle, and we don’t all have the same sensitivity to lectins.

 - This program is split into stages, also called phases (1, 2, 3), and some of the NO foods can be reintroduced in phase 3.
 There is also a Keto Intensive program for those with autoimmune diseases, cancer, diabetes or heart disease.

-- There is a plant paradox food pyramid, created by Dr. Steven Gundry – which will make it easy for you to understand how the plant paradox plate will look like.
+- There is a plant paradox food pyramid created by Dr. Steven Gundry – which will make it easy for you to understand what the plant paradox plate will look like.

 What is different about this plant paradox shopping list?

-There are quite a few plant paradox food lists on the internet, including Dr. Gundry’s YES & NO food lists.
+There are many plant paradox food lists on the internet, including Dr. Gundry’s YES & NO food lists.
 But this one is unique.
 It lists most of the plant paradox-approved foods and categorizes them into levels, according to Dr. Gundry’s food pyramid.

 On Level 1, the base of the pyramid, are the lectin-free foods you can consume without restrictions, ending with Level 5, the top of the pyramid, with the foods/drinks approved but in minimal amounts.

 So, when you go shopping, you will know which foods to stock up on all the time and which foods are occasional treats.